maherAshori/ngSelect/README.md

-# ngSelect v1.0.2
+# ngSelect v1.0.3
 Angular Select Options Directive [UI]

 - nuget link : <a href="https://www.nuget.org/packages/ngSelect" target="_blank">ngSelect</a>

 <h1>Release Note:</h1>
-- Set a default option at loading without click on target
-- Add glyphicon icons to the project u no need to glyphicon bootstrap icons
-- Reset search result on mouse leave
+- Update css style
+- Update disabled="disabled" to ng-disabled="true/false"
-- Add search not found when searching faild
+- Add result search length in the bottom
-- Add remove search value
+- Add "limit-to" for binding options data
-- Update Css and Angularjs
+- Handle some errors in the Css & Directive when use two or more ng-select in 1 page

 <h1>Start</h1>
 - add js & css files